-Awards will be made as cooperative agreements.
+The award for Phase One of the Initiative will be made as a cooperative agreement.
 Cooperative agreements are a form of award made when OVW expects to have ongoing substantial involvement in award activities.
-For this program, substantial involvement includes, but is not limited to, participating in project-related planning meetings and conference calls; reviewing and approving or disapproving all written and web-based materials produced in relation to this project; and assisting in the identification of organizations and individuals to participate in this initiative.
+For this program, substantial involvement includes, but is not limited to, participating in all meetings, webinars, and teleconferences.
+Additionally, OVW will assist in the development of all products and review and approve all products developed under this award.
+OVW will invite other relevant federal agencies and components to participate in Phase One activities when appropriate.